jina-ai/executor-indexers/jinahub/indexers/cache/README.md

 	pip install git+https://github.com/jina-ai/executor-indexers/
 	```

-1. Use `jinahub-MY-DUMMY-EXECUTOR` in your code
+1. Use `executor-indexers` in your code

 	```python
 	from jina import Flow